trustoverip/spec-up-t-website/docs/developer-documentation/create-zenodo-doi.md

 ## First time {#first-time}

+Goal:

-Goal: create the Zenodo record, get the main ID + first sub-ID, and put a DOI link in the specification.
+- create the Zenodo record
+- get the main ID + first sub-ID
+- put a DOI link in the specification.

 ### 1. Reserve a DOI on Zenodo